Json Schema

 }

-- The schema is sent to the model as part of the request
+- The schema is sent to the provider as part of the API request.

-- For providers with native schema support, validation happens at the API level
+- For providers with native support (like OpenAI), validation happens at the API level before the response is returned.

 When to Use JSON Schema Mode¶